Huawei: Recent performance

 By 2018, Huawei had sold 200 million smartphones.
 In 2019, Huawei reported revenue of US$122 billion.
 By the second quarter of 2020, Huawei had become the world's top smartphone seller, overtaking Samsung for the first time.
 In 2021, Huawei was ranked the second-largest R&D investor in the world by the EU Joint Research Centre (JRC) in its EU Industrial R&D Investment Scoreboard and ranked fifth in the world in US patents according to a report by Fairview Research's IFI Claims Patent Services.

-However, heavy international sanctions saw Huawei's revenues drop by 32% in the third quarter of 2021.
+However, heavy international sanctions saw Huawei's revenues drop by 32% in the third quarter of 2021, as Huawei was no longer able to preinstall Google's GMS on its phones, making Huawei unable to obtain a license to preinstall crucial apps such as the Play Store.
 Linghao Bao, an analyst at policy research firm Trivium China said the "communications giant went from being the second-largest smartphone maker in the world, after Samsung, to essentially dead."
 By the end of third quarter in 2022, Huawei revenue had dropped a further 19.7% since the beginning of the year.
 Yet, for the eight consecutive year, Huawei remained the top patent applicant for patents filled under the PCT, with 6600 published applications in 2024.

 By mid-2024, the company had recovered after a brief decline in turnover and profit and continued its expansion.
 Most foreign parts in the supply chain were successfully replaced by domestic products in a relatively short period of time.
 In the first quarter of 2024, the company's profits increased nearly six-fold compared to the previous year to just under US$2.7 billion.
 On 21 June 2024, Huawei announced that HarmonyOS is now installed on over 900 million devices and has become the second most popular mobile OS in China.